tsnellgrove/dark_castle3/doc/to_do.md

 *** decision about UI ***
 - TBD: should I leave 3D obj like stone_coffer in view_only if they are minor; with only key obj called out??
+- TBD: for room display, separate creatures from ViewOnly and list creatures 2nd

 *** known cleesh tech issues ***
 - TBD: fix usage of gs.map.get_obj_from_name() to call name_to_obj_dict from gs.core